-The inflows into Koocanusa Reservoir from April to August 2021 are currently forecast to be only 94% of average based on the USACE April official runoff forecast, compared to 107% of average runoff in 2020.
-The provision of sturgeon flows will be required this spring and will depend on the May inflow forecast.
+The inflows into Koocanusa Reservoir from April to August 2022 are currently forecast to be 115% of average based on the USACE April official runoff forecast, compared to 80% of average runoff in 2020.
+Koocanusa Reservoir is typically drafted during the winter for Treaty flood risk management.
+Due to well above normal snowpack and forecast runoff this year, more draft is required for flood risk management.
+The reservoir reached a minimum level of 720.41 metres (2,363.6 feet) on February 28, 2022, about 11.4 metres (37 feet) below last year's minimum level of 731.8 metres (2,401.0 feet) on April 5, 2021.
+Provision of sturgeon flows will be required this spring and will depend on the May inflow forecast.